Divine-Star-Software/DivineVoxelEngine/README.md

   - Holds the world data, voxel data, and does the logic for lighting and so on.
   - All voxels, voxels pallets, and textures must be registered in this thread.
 - Builder Worker Thread
   - Holds the voxel shape data.
-All custom shapes must be registered in this thread.
+Solid, flora, and magma custom voxel shapes must be registered in this thread.
   - Given a template from the world thread it will generate a chunk mesh data and then send it to the main thread.
+- Fluid Worker Thread
+  - Holds the fluid voxel shape data.
+Fluid custom voxel shapes must be registered in this thread.
+  - Given a template from the world thread it will generate the worlds fluid mesh data and then send it to the main thread.

 ##### Change Log

+1-15-2022

+- Fluid voxels are all made into mesh.
+- Fluid meshes are built in their own thread now.
+- Added back animations.
+All should work now.
+- Built out the shader builder and added magma material and mesh.

 1-14-2022